saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 ### Dynamic DNS

 You will need to configure “dynamic DNS” to make sure that domain keeps pointing to your home IP, which is subject to change, most likely.
+If your home IP is static, you do not need to worry about this.

 When you set up a server in a data center, typically that server has a fixed unchanging IP address, so you set up DNS one time.
 Most residential internet connections do not get a fixed address; your home IP will change periodically.
 "Dynamic DNS" updates your DNS setup whenever your IP address changes, ensuring that "myhomeaddress.com" always points at the correct IP address.